These are THE BEST soft chocolate chip cookies! No chilling required. Just ultra thick, soft, classic chocolate chip cookies!

 BAKE ME IN YOUR OVEN RIGHT NOW.

 So where were we?
-I think we were about to count the number of cookies I’ve eaten just in these last two weeks as I’ve refined this recipe, which is approximately $&@^!# (censored).
+I think we were about to count the number of cookies I’ve eaten as I’ve refined this recipe, which is approximately $&@^!# (censored).

 I’ve always loved that old Perfect Chocolate Chip Cookie recipe, but I’ve always kind of been annoyed about it, too.
 Like why does it need to melt only half of the butter?
 Does it really not work to melt ALL of it?
 And why does it need the spoonful of brown sugar?
 Or does it?
 Sheesh, how annoying is the person who wrote that recipe anyway? *WOOPS*

 I replicated the ULTRA THICK, ULTRA SOFT texture (it called for bold, right?) and maybe even improved the flavor with this version that is similar, but way easier and more sensible than the original.

 And by sensible, I mean… just… like, lazy sensible, okay?
 I don’t mean THAT kind of sensible.
 You might need to start looking for another blog if you need your cookies to be sensible.